SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

   for real eigenvalues and is smoothened to allow for moderate sized complex eigenvalues.

-#### Exponential Rosenbrock Methods
+#### Exponential Runge-Kutta Methods

+These methods are all fixed timestepping only.

 - `LawsonEuler` - First order exponential Euler scheme.
-Fixed timestepping only.
 - `NorsettEuler` - First order exponential-RK scheme.
-Fixed timestepping only.
 Alias: `ETD1`.
 - `ETD2` - Second order Exponential Time Differencing method (in development).
-Fixed timestepping only.
 - `ETDRK2` - 2nd order exponential-RK scheme.
-Fixed timestepping only.
 - `ETDRK3` - 3rd order exponential-RK scheme.
-Fixed timestepping only.
 - `ETDRK4` - 4th order exponential-RK scheme.
-Fixed timestepping only.
 - `HochOst4` - 4th order exponential-RK scheme with stiff order 4.

-Fixed
-  timestepping only.
-- `Exprb32` - 3rd order adaptive Exponential-Rosenbrock scheme (in development).
-- `Exprb43` - 4th order adaptive Exponential-Rosenbrock scheme (in development).
+The methods are intended for semilinear problems constructed by [`SplitODEProblem`](../types/split_ode_types.html) or `SplitODEFunction`.
+They can also be used for a general nonlinear problem, in which case the jacobian of the right hand side is used as the linear operator in each time step.

 Except for `ETD2`, all methods come with these options, which can be set in the methods'
 constructor: